fibricheck/javascript-sdk/examples.md

 ## Legal documents updated

 When you use the `authentication` function, the second parameter should be a callback function (this can also be an arrow function).
 This function will be called when legal documents have been updated in the FibriCheck cloud and the end-user needs to reapprove these.
-Example showing how to hook changes to legal documents with your application.
+Example showing how to hook changes to legal documents change with your application and calling the `giveConsent` function with the document after the user has approved these.

 ```typescript
 import client from '@fibricheck/javascript-sdk';